 Regardless of whether you set up the robot for sales or to answer customer questions, be careful not to put your customers in a conversation situation where they have no choice!

 Although robots can save a lot of trouble for real people, scripts that only "ask questions" to customers without providing "reference options" can easily cause fans to interrupt the conversation and make the robot lose its purpose of solving basic problems.
-As shown in the figure below, such unclear call to action makes it difficult for customers to take the initiative to engage in conversation, and they may even jump out of the conversation window!
+While open-ended questions can gather valuable insights, a lack of predefined choices often leaves users unsure of how to proceed, leading to disengagement.

 Solution: The robot script design must have a “button” to guide customers!

 The response is long and boring, which makes it hard for the customer to read.
-When designing dialogue, please pay attention to: do not have too many words!
+When designing dialogue, please pay attention.
+Do not have too many words!

 Solution: Appropriate segmentation, good use of buttons, pictures, and external links